distribution/distribution/docs/notifications.md

-The target struct of events which are sent when manifests and blobs are deleted will contain a subset of the data contained in Get and Put events.
-Specifically, only the digest and repository will be sent.
+The target struct of events which are sent when manifests and blobs are deleted contains a subset of the data contained in Get and Put events.
+Specifically, only the digest and repository are sent.

 ```json
 "target": {